-Houthis – officially “Ansar Allah” – are a Yemeni rebel group adherent to Zaidism: a branch of Shia Islam shared by 30-40% of the Yemeni population.
-Zaidi Imams ruled Yemen for 1,000 years until the 1962 revolution.
+The Houthis – officially “Ansar Allah” – are a Yemeni rebel group adherent to Zaidism, a branch of Shia Islam shared by 30-40% of the Yemen population.
+Zaidi Imams ruled Yemen for one thousand years until the 1962 revolution.
 The new Yemeni government excluded Zaidi regions from the economic and political development southern Yemen experienced.
 In the past few years, the Houthis have stormed to power in north and west Yemen, pushing out government forces and prompting a war with the Saudi Arabian-led coalition.

-In the early 1990s, marginalization, Wahhabi influence, endemic poverty, corruption and Saudi Arabian interference all stoked opposition movements in north Yemen.
-Here, the al-Houthi family – for whom the movement is named – began a “Zaidi revival” in Saada in northern Yemen.
-Aided by Iran and the recently formed Hezbollah the Houthi movement grew rapidly.
+Facing growing Wahhabi influence, endemic poverty, corruption and Saudi Arabian interference in the early 1990s, marginalized families in northern Yemen started voicing their opposition to such radical changes in the country’s political climate.
+Here, the al-Houthi family – for whom the movement is named – began a “Zaidi revival” in Saada, a major city in northern Yemen.
+Aided by Iran and the recently formed Hezbollah, the Houthi movement began to rapidly grow.

-Following the 2003 US invasion of Iraq, the al-Houthi followers began radicalizing, threatening government control.
-Tensions exploded in 2004 into an armed insurgency as the militant arm of the Houthi movement – led by Hussein al-Houthi – clashed with government “Islah” forces led by President Ali Abdullah Saleh.
-Although Hussein was killed shortly after by government forces his family led a continuous series of insurgencies against Saleh’s government over the next 6 years.
+Following the 2003 US invasion of Iraq, the al-Houthi followers began radicalizing, threatening the government’s control.
+Tensions exploded in 2004, ultimately giving rise to the the militant arm of the Houthi movement.
+Led by Hussein al-Houthi, the militants clashed with government “Islah” forces led by President Ali Abdullah Saleh.
+Although Hussein was killed shortly after by government forces, his family led a continuous series of insurgencies against Saleh’s government for the next 6 years.

 Emboldened by the success of the Arab Spring in Tunisia and Egypt, Houthi rebels participated in widespread pro-democracy protests and rebellion against President Saleh in 2011.
-During this offensive they began taking control of Yemeni military bases and their missile arsenals.
+During this offensive they began taking control of both Yemeni military bases and their missile arsenals.
 In 2012 Saleh vacated the presidency, passing it to his Vice President Abd Rabbuh Mansur Hadi.
-The National Dialogue Conference (NDC) created to establish democracy after the 2011 revolution promised representation for the Houthis, but Hadi/GCC-drafted deal essentially ignored this, instead gerrymandering the country to eliminate Houthi power.
+The National Dialogue Conference (NDC), created to establish democracy after the 2011 revolution, promised representation for the Houthis.
+However, new Hadi/GCC-drafted policies essentially ignored this, instead gerrymandering the country to eliminate Houthi power.

-Since 2014, Houthi forces allied with a returned Saleh and his supporters who splintered from the military, stormed through Yemen, and took control of the capital and much of western and northern Yemen.
-They have established a rival government to administer their territories, and pushed Hadi’s forces to refuge in the South, while Hadi himself fled to Saudi Arabia.
-Since mid-2015, in the face of blockades and strikes from the Saudi coalition – combined with ISIS attacks – that have killed over 2,200 children and pushed millions to starvation, Houthi support has swelled to approximately 100,000 fighters and the group continues its missile and rocket campaigns against Saudi coalition forces.
+In 2014 Houthi forces allied with a returned Saleh and his supporters who splintered from the military, stormed through Yemen, and took control of the capital and much of the western and northern territories.
+They have established a rival government and pushed Hadi’s forces to refuge in the South, while Hadi himself fled to Saudi Arabia.
+In the face of blockades and strikes from the Saudi coalition, along with ISIS attacks that have killed over 2,200 children and pushed millions to starvation, the Houthi militancy has swelled to approximately 100,000 fighters.
+As of 2018 , the group has continued to stage missile strikes against Saudi coalition forces.

 |Model||Type||Propellant||Deployment||Warhead Type||Country of Origin||Range (Km)|